-In the UK there are currently three forms of financial assistance for parents who employ a nanny.
+In the UK there are currently four forms of financial assistance for parents who employ a nanny.
 These are only available to employers who use nannies registered via one of the voluntary schemes:

 - nannies registered as Home Childcarers on the Ofsted General Childcare Register in England

 - nannies registered with the Childcare Approval Scheme in Wales

 - nannies registered with an agency regulated by the Care Commission in Scotland

 - and, nannies registered via the Home Childcarer Approval Scheme in Northern Ireland.

 Employers who work for a business which offers childcare vouchers to its employees can reduce their salary by a certain amount in exchange for childcare vouchers for the same amount.
 This means they save on the tax and NI due on their pre-voucher salary.